8/2/2019

 Executive Vice President and Chief Financial Officer

-question.
-Yes, sure.
+Yeah, sure.
 Thanks, Jeff.
-The cash flow conversion ratio that we're targeting is above 50 percent, and that should be, and we plan to achieve that in 2020 as our cash flow normalizes.
-As you would expect, in 2019 we did have some one-time cash needs that are reflected regarding our spend as well as our integration.
+The cash flow conversion ratio that we're targeting is above 50%, and that should be – and we plan to achieve that in 2020 as our cash flow normalizes.
+As you would expect, in 2019 – We did have some one-time cash needs that are reflected regarding our spend as well as our integration.
 Those are one-time cash uses that will be completed in 2019.
-Moving to 2020, to be a more normalized cash flow, we will have some seasonality in our cash flow just driven by our industry, but we are targeting that 50 percent cash conversion ratio.
+So moving to 2020 to see a more normalized cash flow, we will have some seasonality changes. in our cash flow just driven by our industry, but we are targeting that 50% cash conversion ratio.

 speaker